Safest Teeth Whiteners

 Traditional braces consist of small brackets fixed to your teeth, linked by a wire, and held to the brackets by rubber bands.
 These braces move the teeth into the correct position by applying pressure.

-The braces' wire is regularly tightened by an orthodontist or dentist to shift your teeth into place slowly.
+The braces' wire is tightened by an orthodontist or dentist every 4 to 6 weeks.
+This shifts your teeth into place slowly.
 Sometimes, the brackets are colorful.

 There are also pros and cons to braces: